eelcocramer/node-bluetooth-serial-port/README.md

 ## RELEASE NOTES

+### 1.1.2

+* Updates the documentation to reflect the changes made in version 1.1.0.

 ### 1.1.1

 * Fixes typo in readme.

 ### 1.1.0

-* Fixes buffer overflow on close() in Mac OSX.
+* Fixes [buffer overflow on close()](https://github.com/eelcocramer/node-bluetooth-serial-port/pull/26) in Mac OSX.
 * Adds failure callback that is called when no channel can be found.
-* Fixes an issue on Mac OSX where a write action would fail when the MTU was exceeded (issue 23).
+* Fixes an [issue on Mac OSX](https://github.com/eelcocramer/node-bluetooth-serial-port/issues/23) where a write action would fail when the MTU was exceeded.
-* Fixes an issue on Mac OSX where data would not be written asynchronously (issue 24 and issue 25).
+* Fixes an [issue on Mac OSX](https://github.com/eelcocramer/node-bluetooth-serial-port/issues/24) where data would not be written asynchronously.

 ### 1.0.5